-Spaces Available: 1 Space Available 9 participants and Tom & Cree
+Spaces Available: SOLD OUT Semi-private: 5 participants with Tom & Cree

 Location: Lake Iliamna Area Cost: $8500

 Dates: Friday, August 13 – Thursday, August 19

 “It was absolutely amazing, and I can’t imagine it could have been any better.
 There were so many bears, and wonderful locations resulting in many, many appealing images.
 Most of all, it was rewarding to have great people to share this experience with. ”